Knowledge is power. To make an informed decision about the abortion pill, it is important to know the facts.

 - Ruptured ectopic pregnancy

-- Death (28 women have died from taking mifepristone.)
+- Death (28 women have died.)

 The abortion pill fails in approximately 5% of cases, at which point a surgical abortion is then often recommended.